timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 ###### Getting boot.img

 The instructions for Magisk just say you need `boot.img`, leaving know clues how to get it.
+[I've proposed explaining how to extract them in this pull request](https://github.com/topjohnwu/Magisk/pull/5132)

 It turns out it's embedded in the Lineage system image `lineage-18.1-20211214-nightly-lemonadep-signed.zip` that we've already downloaded.